 This opening lecture from INCF's Short Course in Neuroinformatics provides an overview of the field of neuroinformatics itself, as well as laying out an argument for the necessity for developing more sophisticated approaches towards FAIR data management principles in neuroscience.

 This lesson aims to define computational neuroscience in general terms, while providing specific examples of highly successful computational neuroscience projects.

 This lecture covers a wide range of aspects regarding neuroinformatics and data governance, describing both their historical developments and current trajectories.
 Particular tools, platforms, and standards to make your research more FAIR are also discussed.

 This lecture covers an Introduction to neuron anatomy and signaling, and different types of models, including the Hodgkin-Huxley model.

-This lecture briefly introduces The Virtual Brain (TVB), a multi-scale, multi-modal neuroinformatics platform for full brain network simulations using biologically realistic connectivity, as well as its potential neuroscience applications: for example with epilepsy.
+This lecture briefly introduces The Virtual Brain (TVB), a multi-scale, multi-modal neuroinformatics platform for full brain network simulations using biologically realistic connectivity, as well as its potential neuroscience applications (e.g., epilepsy cases).

-This lecture introduces the theoretical background and foundations that led to the development of TVB, the architecture and features of its major software components.
+This lecture introduces the theoretical background and foundations that led to the development of TVB, its architecture, and features of its major software components.

 This lecture provides an overview of successful open-access projects aimed at describing complex neuroscientific models, and makes a case for expanded use of resources in support of reproducibility and validation of models against experimental data.